Lint or Lent

 A: Both are correct; lent is the traditional past tense of lend, while loaned is also commonly used in modern English.

-In conclusion, understanding the difference between lint and lent is important for clear communication and accurate writing.
-Although these words sound similar, they have completely different meanings and uses.
 Lint refers to small fabric fibers or dust on clothing, while lent is the past tense of lend, meaning to give something temporarily.
 Learning this distinction helps improve correct English usage and reduces common misspellings in English.

 When writers follow English spelling rules and focus on grammar and punctuation accuracy, their writing becomes clearer and more professional.
 Developing strong English vocabulary usage also helps students and professionals avoid confusion and express ideas effectively in emails, academic work, and everyday conversations.